 Online access to more than 17,000 Earthquake waveforms and processed plots from signals recorded simultaneously by the Wettzell ring laser and a nearby seismometer.

 C. Juretzek, C. Hadziioannou, Linking source region and ocean wave parameters with the observed primary microseismic noise, submitted to Geophys.
 J. Int.

-S. Donner, C.-J. Lin, C. Hadziioannou, A. Gebauer, F. Vernon, D. C. Agnew, H. Igel, U. Schreiber, J. Wassermann, Comparing direct observation of strain, rotation, and translation with array estimates at Pinon Flat Observatory, California, in review at Bull.
-Seism.
-Soc.
-Am.
+S. Donner, C.-J. Lin, C. Hadziioannou, A. Gebauer, F. Vernon, D. C. Agnew, H. Igel, U. Schreiber, J. Wassermann, Comparing direct observation of strain, rotation, and translation with array estimates at Pinon Flat Observatory, California, in press at Seismol.
+Res.
+Lett.